 '''

-Where should AnzoGraph DB be installed? [/opt/cambridgesemantics]
+Where should AnzoGraph DB be installed?

+[/opt/cambridgesemantics]

 '''

-Press Enter to accept the default installation path, /opt/cambridgesemantics, or specify an alternate path and directory for the AnzoGraph installation.
+7. Press Enter to accept the default installation path, /opt/cambridgesemantics, or specify an alternate path and directory for the AnzoGraph installation.
 The installation path must be the same on all servers in the cluster.

-Two subdirectories and an uninstall script will be created inside the directory that you specify in this prompt.
-One subdirectory is named anzograph and includes the AnzoGraph install files.
-The other is an examples directory that contains systemd service files, a tuned profile, and a .repo file that can be used to install the optional C++ extension dependencies.
+A number of subdirectories and an uninstall script are created inside the directory that you specify.
+One subdirectory is named anzograph and includes the installation files.
 Because an anzograph directory will be created, you may not want to specify /opt/anzograph as the install location because that will result in an /opt/anzograph/anzograph directory.